 This cauliflower hummus is almost like grandma used to make, but it’s just as good!
-Light, refreshing, and addictive–grab some crackers, veggie sticks, or low carb tortilla chips FAST!
+Light, refreshing, and addictive–grab some crackers, veggie sticks, or keto tortilla chips FAST!
 You’ll want to scoop it up right away.

 Just Like Grandma Made… Sort Of